temporalio/documentation/docs/php/workflows.md

 var_dump($run->getExecution()->getID());
 ```

+### Recurring start

+You can start your workflows on a regular schedule with [the CronSchedule option](distributed-cron).

 ## Connect to Running Workflows

 If you need to wait for the completion of a Workflow after an asynchronous start, make a blocking call to